Chapter 7 – Intent as Code (Mission Objects)

 input, inheriting a robust set of guardrails and validation logic.

-Here are examples of how templates can simplify common SDaC workflows:
+Here are examples of how templates can simplify recurring Software Development as Code (SDaC) workflows:

 Driver Pattern (decouple intent from mechanism)